-Seasonal Affective Disorder Treatment in Long Island with Dr. Marc Shulman
+Seasonal Affective Disorder Treatment with

 For some, the winter weather means more hot chocolate, fire places, and time with family.
 For others, however, the winter weather means feelings of sadness, low energy, an emptiness that is difficult to understand.